mchorse/reads/content/metamorph-changelog.md

 ## Metamorph 1.2.1

+This is a small patch that features a couple of tweaks.

+**Compatible** with McLib `2.0.2`.
+It doesn't mean that future versions of McLib would be incompatible, but older versions are most likely incompatible.

+* Added empty label to body part list when no limb selected
+* Added an option to specify the maximum of recent morphs that can be stored
+* Fixed max length of entity selector text fields (reported by Frtc)

+## Metamorph 1.2.1

 This is a small patch that fixes some mob morph behavior (all of these fixes and tweaks were made by @IndeanaJones).

 **Compatible** with McLib `2.0`.
 It doesn't mean that future versions of McLib would be incompatible, but older versions are most likely incompatible.